-The KBOR Adult Education guidelines for professional development activities supported by Federal and Local AEFLA funding are:
+The KBOR Adult Education guidelines for professional development activities supported by federal and local AEFLA funding are:

 - a.
-Professional development is an investment of time and expense.
-Adult educators are encouraged to attend only trainings that are beneficial to their professional growth and student success. - b.
-Staff members attending approved professional development opportunities are encouraged to report them on their IPDP. - An IPDP can be revised during the program year. - The IPDP approval procedure, including the program director's signature, is determined by each program.
-The IDPD is then maintained in the staff member's program personnel file.
+Adult educators must attend trainings that are beneficial to their professional growth and positively impact student success. - b.
+Programs must report approved professional development opportunities on staff IPDPs. - An IPDP can be revised during the program year. - The IPDP must include the program director's signature and is maintained in the staff member's personnel file.